-- Alternative 1 will not prevent interchange of water between Lora Lake and Miller Creek; hence, it is not sufficiently protective if dioxins/furans leach from sediment to the lake water. - Alternative 2 proposes a thin (1.5 foot) sand cap.
-A thin cap with sufficient carbon content would be effective at immobilizing the dioxins/furans in the sediment.
-However, a thin cap is more easily disturbed; therefore, its long-term effectiveness is less certain than a thick cap.
+- Alternative 1 will not prevent interchange of water between Lora Lake and Miller Creek; hence, it is not sufficiently protective if dioxins/furans leach from sediment to the lake water. - Alternative 2 proposes a single layer thin (1.5 foot) sand cap.
+A thin cap with sufficient carbon content would be effective at immobilizing the COCs in the sediment.
+However, a thin cap is more easily disturbed; therefore, its long-term effectiveness is less certain than a cap that is used in combination with a thick fill layer and converts the lake to a palustrine scrub-shrub wetland.
 In addition, a thin cap would further shallow this already shallow lake.
 Lora Lake is currently a source of low-oxygen, high-temperature water to Miller Creek in the summer.
 A shallow cap would exacerbate this condition.
 Ecology expects that cleanup actions conducted under this chapter will not result in a substantially greater overall threat to human health and the environment than other alternatives (WAC 173-340-370(8)).
 Alternative 2 could result in a greater environmental damage to Miller Creek than the environmental benefit achieved. - Alternative 4 presents short-term risks of spreading contamination on the land or having it enter the water during dredging of the lake.
-In addition, it is substantially more expensive than Alternative 3 and would not achieve substantially greater environmental protection than immobilizing the dioxins/furans by placing a thick cap over the contaminated sediments and restoring the lake to approximate conditions that exitsted prior to the creation of the lake by peat mining in the 1940s. - Alternative 3 will provide a thick soil cap that will be designed to immobilize dioxins/furans in the sediment in place.
-This will prevent leaching of dioxins/furans to surface water.
-Ecology recognizes immobilization as having long-term effectiveness (WAC 173-340-360(3)(f)(iv)).
-This has the added benefit of eliminating a source of low-oxygen, high-temperature water to Miller Creek in the summer.
+In addition, it is substantially more expensive than Alternative 3 and would not achieve substantially greater environmental protection than immobilizing the COCs by